Kruemelkatze/Healthcheck-Bot/README.md

 - Monitors multiple websites at regular intervals.
 - Send notifications to telegram chat if any website went down or up.
 - Sends a regular self-check message to the chat.
+- /health endpoint for health checking the health checker.

 ## Configuration
 Getting telegram bot parameters: